NOW OPEN - Our new boarding house at 371 Church Street!

 Located inside the Richmond Football Club, our school provides a highly differentiated Year 7 and 8 learning program which celebrates Indigenous cultures and enables each student to grow academically, socially and emotionally.

-Through partnerships with organisations including Swinburne University, Bangarra Dance Company, the Monash University Museum of Art and many more, our students participate in a vibrant curriculum which makes the most of the opportunities and excitement of Melbourne.
+Through partnerships with organisations including Swinburne University, Melbourne Uni Science Faculty, Bangarra Dance Company, the Monash University Museum of Art and many more, our students participate in a vibrant curriculum which makes the most of the opportunities and excitement of Melbourne.
 Wellbeing sits at the core of our school program and every student is supported to ensure their physical, social, emotional and cultural wellbeing is strong.

 With a fire pit and yarning circle at its heart, our Year 7 Boarding House is a warm, culturally safe place designed to feel like a family home.

 Located on Richmond Hill, our Boarding House is staffed by an expert team, many of whom are Aboriginal or Torres Strait Islander people.
-Our students enjoy a rich program of weekend and after school activities including weekend excursions to musicals, museums and cultural events, camping trips on country and AFL with Richmond Junior Football Club.
-Our students complete homework three nights a week and help our chef in the kitchen to prepare delicious evening meals.
+Our students enjoy a rich program of weekend and after school activities including weekend excursions to the beach, museums and cultural events, camping trips on country and AFL with Richmond Junior Football Club.
+Our students complete homework three nights a week and prepare their own breakfasts and lunches each day.

 Our students and families tell us that they want to attend the best schools in Melbourne while remaining strong in their culture and surrounded by their peers.
 Our Senior Boarding Houses allow our students to live in a MITS-run boarding house throughout the entirety of their high school years.